Tonelllo/assignment1RT1/README.md

 Other possible improvements would be adding some sort of positioning based on the tokens present in the board.
-Another improvement would be to add some logic for dealing with the edge case of not beeing able to see the anchor or new tokens during the search phase.
+Another improvement would be to add some logic for dealing with the edge case of not being able to see the anchor or new tokens during the search phase.
 More in particular the problem is that if the robot is not able to find the anchor or a new token during the search phase then it will be stuck in this phase.